 - Health care providers can consult their local or state public health authority to obtain guidance on managing patients who may have COVID-19.

 - The CDC website has the most-current information about COVID-19, including home isolation instructions for those with suspected COVID-19.

 - Nationwide Children’s has created a dedicated hotline just for health care providers to answer questions about COVID-19.
 The COVID-19 Provider Hotline is (614) 722-2009.
-This line is staffed by APNs 7 days a week between 7 a.m. - 11 p.m.
-After hours this line will be answered by Physician Direct Connect.
+This line is staffed by APNs Monday through Friday between 8 a.m. and 5:30 p.m.
 Please Note: This number is for providers only.
 For information on the patient testing hotline, please refer to the pre-screening criteria.